hakanonymos/JavascriptKeylogger/README.md

 I think you saw the 4 screenshots made up of 4 parts
 # Admin Dashboard
 this page displays all the data of the victims
+# Keystrokes
+Keystrokes recorded with each victim in a single html file: identification with their IP address
+# Email Password
+Displays only Email address and password
+# Banque Account
+Displays Banque Account (French only)